 - October and November are all about festivals, vibrant red maples, and decent weather.
-If you want to catch peak fall foliage in Tokyo, plan your trip for early to mid-November.
+Visiting Japan in October means lighter crowds and cheaper accommodation.
+But if you want to catch peak fall foliage in Tokyo, plan your trip for early to mid-November.

 Getting to Tokyo

-This express train is the fastest way to get from Narita Airport to Tokyo.
+This express train (abbreviated N’EX TOKYO)is the fastest way to get from Narita Airport to Tokyo.
 It takes about 50 minutes to travel from Narita Airport to Tokyo Station.
 From there, you can continue on to Shinagawa, Shibuya, Shinjuku, and a few other stations.

-Although it’s 4,000 yen for a round trip ticket, you’ll get to Tokyo much faster without needing to navigate any subway changes.
-You can buy these tickets in the basement-level JR office at the airport.
+Although it’s around 4,000 yen for a round trip ticket, you’ll get to Tokyo much faster without needing to navigate any subway changes.
+You can buy these tickets in the basement-level JR office at the airport, or in advance online.

 Tokyo Monorail from Haneda Airport to Tokyo

 JR pass holders can take the Tokyo Monorail for free.
 It’a a short 14 minute journey to Hamamatsucho Station.
 From there, you can take the JR Yamanote line pretty much anywhere in the city, including Shinjuku and Shibuya.